NAME

 arr.cartesian

-Returns the Cartesian product of a 2D array.
+Returns the Cartesian product of a 2D array (all possible combinations).

 say [[1,2],[3,4]].cartesian #=> [[1,3], [1,4], [2,3], [2,4]]

-When a block is given, it gets called which each combination:
+When a block is given, it's called with each combination:

 cfrac2num